grahampugh/munki-catalog-admin/README.md

 A button is made available for users to update their view (this issues a 'git pull' command).

+When a new manifest is created, pushing to git is delayed until a change is made to that manifest.
+This avoids the Munki-Do user's view returning to the master branch, which doesn't yet contain the new manifest.
+The active branch in the server remains set to the newly created branch until the new manifest is edited and saved, at which time it is committed to the new branch and the master branch is checked out.

 The `GIT_IGNORE_PKGS` key in `settings.py` allows you to ignore the `pkgs` directory, in the case that you have set git to ignore this folder.
 This is a common scenario due to the large file sizes stored in the pkgs folder.